Conservation and Movement Ecology

-I am a conservation ecologist, interested in developing
+I am an ecologist, interested in developing

 methodology and theory to inform wildlife management decisions in a changing world